Peg O'Connor: Education and career

 O'Connor earned her bachelor's degree from Wesleyan University in 1987, and her master's and doctorate in philosophy from the University of Minnesota in 1993 and 1996, respectively.
 Her doctoral thesis focused on Wittgensteinian moral realism.
 While pursuing her doctorate, O'Connor also acted as an instructor of philosophy at the University of Minnesota from 1994 to 1995, and an instructor of philosophy at Moorhead State University from 1995 to 1996.
-After completing her doctorate, O'Connor accepted a position as Visiting Assistant Professor of Philosophy at Gustavus Adolphus College from 1996 to 1999, before accepting a position as Assistant Professor of Women's Studies at Gustavus Adolphus.
-She was raised to Associate Professor in 2003, and to full Professor in 2007 in both Philosophy and Women's, Gender, and Sexuality Studies.
-O'Connor has also acted in several administrative capacities, including becoming Chairperson of the Department of Philosophy at Gustavus Adolphus in 2011, and serving as director of Gustavus Adolphus's Women's Studies Program from 1999 to 2004 and again from 2004 to 2011.
+After completing her doctorate, O'Connor accepted a position as a visiting assistant professor of philosophy at Gustavus Adolphus College from 1996 to 1999, before accepting a position as assistant professor of women's studies at Gustavus Adolphus.
+She was promoted to associate professor in 2003 and to full professor in 2007, in both philosophy and women's, gender, and sexuality studies.
+O'Connor has also acted in several administrative capacities, including chair of the Philosophy Department in 2011, and director of the Women's Studies Program from 1999 to 2011.

 Research areas

-O'Connor's present research interests include two separate but intersecting strains: Wittgenstein's approach to ethics, and the philosophy of addiction.
+O'Connor's research interests include two separate but intersecting strains: Wittgenstein's approach to ethics and the philosophy of addiction.
 She has also written extensively about issues involving gender equity and harassment, sexuality, abuse, and oppression.

 Publications

-O'Connor has published two books, and is working on a third.
-She has also edited a pair of books, contributed a number of book and encyclopedia chapters, and published a number of journal articles.
+O'Connor has published two books and is working on a third.
+She has also edited two books, contributed several book and encyclopedia chapters, and published several journal articles.